All pupils at Russet House School have access to a broad, balanced and rich curriculum which meets his/ her individual

 Although the curriculum is pre-planned, class staff have the flexibility to create opportunities for children’s individual interests to be explored and developed.
-All learning will be differentiated and personalised to meet the individual needs of every child and promote their progress.
+All learning will be individualised to meet the needs of every child and promote their progress.
 As a result of this, classes in the same year group may approach the same topic in different ways.
 Please see your child’s class newsletter for more information about their learning this half term and the ways in which you can support this at home.